Assistant Professor, Mechanobiology Institute, National University of Singapore

 Endocytosis, Membrane traffic, Curvature, Actin cytoskeleton, Mechanotransduction

-We are interested in elucidating the principles underlying the organization and dynamics of the subcellular membrane compartments.
-Specifically we are investigating how biological membranes are shaped through collective protein-lipid interactions and how geometry of the membrane compartment is coupled to cellular functions.
-We are using a combination of cell biological, biophysical and biochemical approaches to address these questions.
+Dr Wu is interested in elucidating the principles underlying the organization and dynamics of the subcellular membrane compartments.
+Specifically her lab investigates how biological membranes are shaped through collective protein-lipid interactions and how geometry of the membrane compartment is coupled to cellular functions.
+The Wu Lab uses a combination of cell biological, biophysical and biochemical approaches to address these questions.

-Dr. WU Min graduated from Peking University in China and received her bachelor degree in Chemistry.
-She did her graduate studies at Cornell University with Dr. Barbara Baird, where she initiated the use of patterned lipid bilayers as antigen-presenting platforms and studied immune cell activation and signal transduction.
-During her post-doctoral research in the laboratory of Dr. Pietro De Camilli at Yale School of Medicine, she focused on the molecular mechanisms of endocytosis.
-In 2011, she was awarded the NRF fellowship and will join CBIS/MBI in the fall.
+Dr Wu Min graduated from Peking University in China and received her bachelor degree in Chemistry.
+She did her graduate studies at Cornell University with Dr Barbara Baird, where she initiated the use of patterned lipid bilayers as antigen-presenting platforms and studied immune cell activation and signal transduction.
+During her post-doctoral research in the laboratory of Dr Pietro De Camilli at Yale School of Medicine, she focused on the molecular mechanisms of endocytosis.
+In 2011, she was awarded the NRF fellowship, joining CBIS/MBI in the fall.